onzfonz/comp227/src/content/4/en/part4c.md

 ]
 ```

-In this schema, notes would be tightly nested under users and the database would not generate ids for them.
+In this schema, tasks would be tightly nested under users and the database would not generate ids for them.

 The structure and schema of the database are not as self-evident as it was with relational databases.
 The chosen schema must support the use cases of the application the best.